 At the same time, companies pursued the use of barcodes in industrial and other applications.
 In 1971 the Plessey Company developed a barcode scanner and tracking system for library book checkout.
 The Codabar barcode was developed by Monarch Marking Systems around the same time for blood collection and book tracking applications.
 Intermec developed Code 3 of 9, a barcode that could store alpha-numeric information.
 All other codes prior to this could only represent numeric digits.

 Throughout the 1970’s barcode scanning systems became more affordable and practical with the continued price reduction and miniaturization of microprocessors and lasers.
 Many companies developed their own barcode scanner equipment and barcode symbology, and there were no commonly recongnized standards for barcodes outside the grocery industry.
 The UPC system pointed to the ability to standarize labor savings and data accuracy on a massive scale, if standards for barcoding were followed.
 In that decade, a series of Department of Defense MilSpec’s and ANSI standards unified the coding conventions for Code 3 of 9, I2of5 and Codabar.

 Because the ROI of barcode scanner systems were so profound, a new and standarized insustry was born.
 Barcode standarization is one of the most profound events in the history of logistics.
 With a barcode and a reliable barcode scanner, data entry errors are virtually eliminated.
 Storing and referencing the collected data with the use of a computerized database have revolutionized the way we think about gathering and reporting data.

-We've come a long way from the days fo the manual inventory, the price sticker that the cashier would ring up, and making ordering decisions based on hunches.
+We’ve come a long way from the days of the manual inventory, the price sticker that the cashier would ring up, and making ordering decisions based on hunches.